odoo/documentation/inventory/management/delivery/packaging_type.rst

 Overview
 ========

-Odoo gives you the possibility to change the default packaging type and adapt the packaging the way you want it, depending on the weight of the order.
+Twenty20 gives you the possibility to change the default packaging type and adapt the packaging the way you want it, depending on the weight of the order.